Milena Plavšić: Career

 She began her professional career in 1981 when she released the song "Ti ne znaš a ja te volim" ("You do not know, but I love you"), written by famous boxer Marijan Beneš.
 The same year she released a slightly revised version of the popular song "Banja Luka", which became popular.
 In 1987 she won the annual showbiz award of the Socialist Republic of Serbia.
 Just before the start of the war in Yugoslavia, in 1991, she performed in Dvorana sportova, Zagreb, Croatia.
 In 1993/4, she held a large concert for the Serbian diaspora in Germany.

-At present, her CDs are produced by RTV BN.
+Her records are released by RTV BN.

 Personal life

 Plavšić lost her parents and brother early in life, and was never able to conceive (have children).
-She dedicated the song "Poželi nam majko sreću" ("Mother, wish us luck") and for her brother, and for all her troubles in life she dedicated the song "Jaka žena" ("Strong woman").
+She dedicated the song "Poželi nam majko sreću" ("Mother, wish us luck") to her brother, and she dedicated the song "Jaka žena" ("Strong woman") to all her troubles in life.